JRL-CARI-CNR-UNIBS/l2p/docs/index.rst

 .. toctree::
    :maxdepth: 2
+   :titlesonly:
    :caption: Contents:

    getting_started
    l2p
    paper_recreations
    templates
+   types

 What is L2P?
 ------------
 This library is a collection of tools for PDDL model generation extracted from natural language driven by large language models.
-This library is an expansion from the survey paper **Leveraging Large Language Models for Automated Planning and Model Construction: A Survey** which can be found `Here <https://puginarug.com>`_ (currently under review process).
+This library is an expansion from the survey paper **Leveraging Large Language Models for Automated Planning and Model Construction: A Survey** (currently under review process).
 L2P is an offline, NL to PDDL system that supports domain-agnostic planning.
 It does this via creating an intermediate PDDL representation of the domain and task, which can then be solved by a classical planner.

-Our GitHub can be found `here <https://github.com/MarcusTantakoun/L2P-Library-Kit>`_.
+Our GitHub can be found `here <https://github.com/AI-Planning/l2p>`_.

 Features
 --------